Shift3/boilerplate-client-react/README.md

 The `package.json` file needs to be updated with the project name and sandbox S3 bucket: `"deploy:staging": "ng build --prod --configuration=staging && aws s3 sync ./dist/<PROJECT_DIRECTORY_PATH> s3://<AWS_SANDBOX_URL> --profile shift3 --delete"` Replace the brackets and placeholder values with the project values.

-### AWS

-Deploying to AWS requires having AWS credentials on the machine.
-The script is set to look for a default AWS profile named `shift3`.
-Once the AWS sandbox setup has been taken care of by Terraform, the deployment is done via `npm run deploy:staging`.

 ## Development

 ### Local Development

 To work with the project directly, the development machine needs `node` and `yarn` installed.

 ### Development Server

 Run `yarn install` to install dependencies.
 Then run `yarn start` to start the development server listening on port 4200.
 You can view the app in the browser by navigating to `http://localhost:4200`.
 The app will automatically reload if any source files are changed.

 ### Docker

 This project can be run as a Docker container (it is not recommended for involved development because it makes it harder to debug the codebase).
 Run `docker-compose up` to build and run the container.
 The app will be mapped to the port 4200 on your local machine and you can view the app in the browser by navigating to `http://localhost:4200`.
 It supports hot reloading so the app will automatically reload if any source files are changed.

 ### Template Repository